IntelSoftware/SYCL_101/03_Modern/10_STL_concurrent_algorithms.rst

 Standard Template Library (STL) on Concurrent and Parallel Algorithms
 #######################################################################

-This chapter talks about concurrent and parallel STL algorithms.
+This chapter covers concurrent and parallel STL algorithms.
 You will learn the following:

 #.
 What are STL algorithms?
 #.
-What execution policies are available as part of STL?
+What execution policies are available as part of the STL?
 #.
 How are different execution policies used?
 #.
 What are the benefits and drawbacks of using specific execution policies?
 #.
 What are the best practices when using concurrent and parallel STL algorithms?